thingsboard/thingsboard.github.io/docs/user-guide/install/kubernetes.md

 tb-1      1/1       Running   0          3s
 ```

-- Once Thingsboard Pods are in 'Running' status check logs of first Pod to make sure that everything is OK:
+- Once Thingsboard Pods are in 'Running' status check logs of the first Pod to make sure that everything is OK:

 ```bash
 kubectl logs -f tb-0